 Changes to the law

-A decision on raising the tuition fees cap for new UK and EU students starting in September 2019 will require the formal approval of both Houses of Parliament before it becomes law.
-After this, a decision on fees for the September 2019 intake will be taken by the University of Reading Council in July 2018, At this time, we do not expect an increase in fees to occur.
-Please check back here for updates.
+Any decision on raising the tuition fees cap for new UK and EU** students would require the formal approval of both Houses of Parliament before it becomes law.
+At this time, we do not expect an increase in fees to occur but please check here for updates.

 From 2020, the UK government may link tuition fees to the Teaching Excellence Framework (TEF).